chafla/athenian-robotics.github.io-1/docs/plotly.md

 This will create a **~/.plotly/.credentials** file.

-3) You will be using [plot.ly streams](), so you will need to [Add some streaming API tokens](https://plot.ly/settings/api) to your account.
-You should create a 3 to start.
+3) You will be using [plot.ly streams](https://plot.ly/streaming/),
+so create some streaming API tokens [here](https://plot.ly/settings/api).
+You should create 3 to start.

 4) Manually add the newly created streaming API tokens to **~/.plotly/.credentials**:
 ```